DavidAppleyard.com

 Starting a sentence with a conjunction can help transition from one idea to another or add a dramatic tone to a passage.
 If you start sentences this way too often, your paragraphs will sound like one long run-on sentence.
 Use conjunctions at the start of sentences judiciously.

-4. Never start a sentence with there are or there is.
+Never start a sentence with there are

 There is no excuse for your behavior.